EliseevNP/githelp/README.md

 githelp <command>

 Commands:
-  cli.js clone  Clone all repositories available to you by access token into output directory
+  githelp clone  Clone all repositories available to you by access token into output directory

 Options:
   --version   Show version number  [boolean]